btd1337/elementary-script/README.md

 # elementary-script

-A tiny script that helps you perform necessary tasks after you install elementary OS or others Ubuntu based systems.
+A tiny script that helps you perform necessary tasks after you install Ubuntu based systems as elementary OS, Linux Mint and Ubuntu itself.
+It saves your post-installation time.

 ![Screenshot](https://raw.githubusercontent.com/btd1337/elementary-script/master/screenshot.jpeg)